crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 Now that the updated application is compiled and uploaded to Bluemix, you are ready to deploy it by using Active Deploy.
 We will show you the Active Deploy **CLI** commands, but you can also do this with the Active Deploy **Dashboard GUI**.

-During the deploy, Active Deploy will:
- * Route traffic to `APPNAME2` and start instances of `APPNAME2` (the Ramp-up Phase)
- * Turn off the route to `APPNAME` after the number of instances of `APPNAME2` is the same as for `APPNAME` (the Test Phase)
- * Finally, reduce the number of instances of `APPNAME` to 1 (the Ramp-down Phase)

 Launch the Active Deploy with phase times that allow you to see progress fairly quickly.
 You can also see the status of the deployment.

  1. Use the **cf active-deploy-create** command to create a new deployment

-	It requires the names of the current (routed) version of the application and the new (unrouted) version.
-Label and phases are optional but convenient.
+	It requires the names of the current (routed) version of the application and the new (unrouted) version. `Label` and `phases` are optional but convenient.

     `cf active-deploy-create hello_app_1 hello_app_2 --label activedeploy_lab --rampup 5m --test 5m --rampdown 2m`